Patrik Norén

-Patrik Norén (born December 1, 1992) is a Swedish professional ice hockey defenseman currently playing for Leksands IF in the Swedish Hockey League (SHL).
+Patrik Norén (born December 1, 1992) is a Swedish professional ice hockey defenseman currently playing for Malmö Redhawks in the Swedish Hockey League (SHL).

 Playing career

 Norén played for Leksands IF since moving from Skedvi/Säter IF in 2008–09 until 2014, when he signed with Timrå IK.
 He played two seasons with Skellefteå AIK in the SHL before returning to Leksands IF in the 2020–21 season.